secure-systems-lab/lab-guidelines/git-github-introduction.md

 ### Pull Request

-After the files are pushed, they can be made available to the Seattle Testbed Organization, after you (the user) initiates a pull request.
+After the files are pushed, you (the user) can initiate a pull request to suggest your changes for inclusion in the original upstream repository.

-Visit the forked `repy_v2` repository and click on the green button next to the drop-down list of branches.
+Continuing with the example of `SeattleTestbed/repy_v2`, visit the forked `repy_v2` repository and click on the green button next to the drop-down list of branches.
 The next page is where you will preview the commits and write/post a summary or comments about the changes you made.
 The image below shows where to locate the pull request button.